ggustafsson/IP-Kalkylatorn/README.markdown

 Description
 -----------
-This script is a fork of ipcalc.
+This script is a fork of ipcalc (0.41).
 It's basically the same program but with a lot of small improvements to the output (and a huge amount of cleaning under the hood).
 I don't do Perl but this utility is so handy i just couldn't ignore it.

 The program takes an IP address and netmask and calculates the resulting network address, wildcard mask, broadcast address and host range.
 By